szoftveres/RF_Microwave/tdr/README.md

 Using the same analogy, time-domain *reflection* can easily be obtained by applying inverse Fourier-transform on the frequency-domain *reflection coefficients* (S1,1), which are the direct result of a VNA S1,1 sweep.

-This scripts simulates the S-parameters of a series of transmission lines (each having slightly different characteristic impedance and length), then applies inverse Fourier-transform (plus windowing) on S1,1 to get the time-domain reflection.
+[This script](tdr.m) simulates the S-parameters of a series of transmission lines (each having slightly different characteristic impedance and length), then applies inverse Fourier-transform (plus windowing) on S1,1 to get the time-domain reflection.
 Finally, it calculates the time-domain impedance plot from the time-domain reflection plot, by integrating the former, as a function of time.

 Simulated network: